workingDog/SwiftUIColorSlider/README.md

-**ColorSlider** is a simple SwiftUI view (beta 5 >) that displays a color slider.
+**ColorSlider** is a SwiftUI view (beta 5 and 6) that displays a color slider.
-It is used to choose a color from a range of colors.
+It is used to select a color from a range of colors.

 The main elements are **ColorSlider.swift** and **ColorObject.swift**, see the demo in **ContenView.swift** for how to use it in your code.

+The key to using this **ColorSlider** in your code is to create a color object such as:

+    @ObservedObject var colorObject = ColorObject()

+and pass it to the **ColorSlider**, such as:

+    ColorSlider(colorObject: colorObject)

+The current color selected can be obtain from the **ColorObject**, such as:

+    colorObject.color

+The following settings can be set in the **ColorObject**:

+ - nColors, the number of colors to display in the slider, default 100
+ - saturation, the desired saturation value, default 1
+ - brightness, the desired brightness value, default 1

 ![im1](image1.png) ![im2](image2.png) ![im3](image3.png)